Clean Romance Books (Sweet, No Spice, Feel-Good Reads)

 Ashley returns to her hometown to claim an inheritance—but must marry first.
 A marriage-of-convenience romance with strong emotional core.
 Written for Adult readers.

-Heads Up: Christian faith content, fade-to-black romance (married).
+Heads Up: Christian Faith.

 🔵 3.
 Love & Luck – Jenna Evans Welch